 The distance between the rear end of the test vehicle and the front end of the approaching vehicle shall be measured (e.g. with a differential GPS), and the value when the system detects the approaching vehicle be recorded.

-After the rear coming vehicle has entirely passed the vehicle under test, a lane change [procedure] shall be initiated by the driver.
+After the rear coming vehicle has entirely passed the vehicle under test, a lane change procedure shall be initiated by the driver.

 3.5.7.3.2.
 The requirements of the test phase 3 are fulfilled if